 It is respectfully submitted that based on the fundamental misapprehension of plaintiff's claims, as articulated hereinabove, the quoted portion of Footnote 19 should be deleted from the court's Memorandum Decision.
-The plaintiff's case is not based on DEW claims, it is based on the claim that no wide-body jetliners hit the WTC.
-The quoted language confirms that plaintiff's actual contentions were not mentioned by the court, hence the quoted language has no actual application to him.
-Moreover, that language utterly eradicates all semblance of compliance with motion to dismiss protocol whereby, as noted above, a court must "accept as true all material factual allegations in the complaint," Shipping Fin.
+The plaintiff is a materials engineering scientist who articulated in forensic detail the nature of her claims.
+Her actual claims were not mentioned by the court, hence the quoted portion of footnote 19 has no actual application to her.
+Moreover, the quoted portion of footnote 19 utterly eradicates all semblance of compliance with motion to dismiss protocol whereby, as noted above, a court must "accept as true all material factual allegations in the complaint," Shipping Fin.
 Servs.
 Corp. v.
 Drakos, 140 F.3d 129, 131 (2d Cir.
 1998) (citing Scheuer v.
 Rhodes, 416 U.S. 232, 236, 94 S. Ct.
 1683, 40 L. Ed.
 2d 90 (1974)), but refrain from "drawing from the pleadings inferences favorable to the party asserting [jurisdiction]," APWU v.
 Potter, 343 F.3d 619, 623 (2d Cir.
 2003) (citation omitted).
+Instead, the court has basically rejected plaintiff's forensic work, even without specifically referring to that work as the basis of her "information".
+The quoted part of footnote 19 clearly establishes that plaintiff merits the reconsideration she has requested.

 Equally demonstrative of fundamental misapprehension is the court's reference to future claims that, by definition, fall outside the scope of the issues presented in this case and therefore should not be a part of the decisional framework.
-It is considered improper, inappropriate and an overreach to disparage what the party to this lawsuit and his counsel might do in future cases and controversies they might engage in which is all the more questionable since the basic requirement to treat plaintiff's claim as true has been openly breached.
+It is considered improper, inappropriate and an overreach to disparage what the party to this lawsuit and her counsel might do in future cases and controversies they might engage in, which is all the more questionable since the basic requirement to treat plaintiff's claim as true has been openly breached.